Knowledge graphSettings

 System Design Interview

-Web Crawler is one of the basic cases for discussing frontier, politeness and scaling.
+Web Crawler is one of the core cases for discussing the frontier, politeness, and scaling.

 Open review